-As a result of several conflicts during the last century, Vietnam remain one of the world’s most heavily contaminated countries from explosive ordnance (EO), primarily cluster munition remnants, aircraft bombs and other munitions from land battles.
-Landmines impact smaller areas, primarily in northern border provinces.
-A national EO impact survey, completed by the government of Vietnam in 2014, states that all 63 provinces in Vietnam are contaminated with EO, with contamination covering around 18% of the country.
+As a result of several conflicts during the last century, Vietnam remains one of the world’s most heavily contaminated countries from explosive ordnance (EO), primarily cluster munition remnants, aircraft bombs and other munitions from land battles.
+Landmines impact smaller areas, primarily in the northern border provinces.

 -